 Role in the System

-The Assertion Enforcer sits between the mempool and block production:- Receives transactions from the network validator
+The Assertion Enforcer operates inside the block production pipeline:- Receives candidate transactions from the block builder or sequencer

 - Identifies which assertions apply to each transaction